 Companies often partner with banks to issue their own credit cards; these are known as co-branded credit cards.
 Most airlines, hotels, and major retail stores have co-branded cards.

-What’s a Credit Card?
+How Do I Get a Credit Card?

 What’s the Difference Between a Credit Card and a Debit Card?